What Should Be On Your Website Homepage (With Examples!)

 In general though, a homepage should be long enough to give a sneak peak into the ins and outs of your business, but not so long that you bore your readers.

-How do I choose my homepage’s target keyword?
+How do you choose your homepage’s target keyword?

 Keep in mind that more general keywords tend to be more competitive, so keywords that are more specific about what you offer and who you offer tend to be easier to rank for.
 For example, “photographer” is harder to rank for than “newborn photographer” and “newborn photographer” is harder to rank for than “newborn photographer in Dallas.”